 In this article, we are listing down the 10 best places for scuba diving in Mexico that will offer you nothing less than the best.
-When choosing a place for scuba diving it is necessary to understand the diversity under the waters, the best time to visit to avoid any haphazard from happening, etc.
+When choosing a place for scuba diving it is necessary to understand the diversity under the waters, the best time to visit to avoid extreme weather phenomena, etc.

 Here we are mentioning the best scuba diving places in Mexico with all the necessary information that any diver would seek.

 Here are the top 9 places for scuba diving in Mexico:

 - Best Places For Scuba Diving in Mexico

 - 1. Socorro Island: a lover’s paradise for pelagic fish.

 - 2. Riviera Maya: Surreal Cenote scuba diving place in Mexico